-Anna Lapwood is a conductor, organist, and broadcaster, and holds the position of Director of Music at Pembroke College, Cambridge.
+Anna Lapwood is an organist, conductor, and broadcaster, and holds the position of Director of Music at Pembroke College, Cambridge.

-Performing recitals on some of the world’s greatest organs each season, Anna is releasing her debut solo album this year on Signum Records.
-The album will feature her transcription of Britten’s “Four Sea Interludes”.
+Anna made her TV presenting debut in 2020/21 hosting coverage of BBC Young Musician, followed by presenting a televised Prom in September 2021.
 As a radio broadcaster she is a regular contributor to BBC Radio 3 and Radio 4, and until July 2020 she hosted a live, weekly classical music show on Radio Cambridgeshire.
 She has also been featured on Classic FM and presented for Scala Radio.
-Anna made her TV presenting debut in 2020 hosting coverage of BBC Young Musician.

 Appointed Director of Music at Pembroke College at Cambridge University in 2016 aged just 21, Anna conducts the Chapel Choir and Girls’ Choir.
 Their debut recording – “All Things are Quite Silent” – was released in 2020 to widespread critical acclaim, praised for their clarity, blend and beauty of sound.
 Anna’s passion to support girls and women is evident in almost every aspect of her work, especially at Pembroke.
 In 2018 she established the Pembroke College Girls’ Choir for girls aged 11 to 18 to inspire them to explore the world of choral music.
 They appeared as guest artists on “To Shiver the Sky” by American composer, Christopher Tin, for Decca US, recording at Abbey Road Studios.
 Anna also runs the Cambridge Organ Experience for Girls and was appointed a Bye-Fellow of Pembroke College in January 2020.